 - Briefings and Reports to WHO Governing Bodies

-- A first progress report will be presented at the resumed 73rd World Health Assembly scheduled from 9-14 November.
+- A first progress report was presented at the resumed 73rd World Health Assembly on 10 November 2020.

-- A second progress report will be presented to the WHO Executive Board scheduled from 18-26 January 2021.
+- A second progress report was presented to the WHO Executive Board on 19 January 2021.

 - A report will be presented to the 74th World Health Assembly scheduled from 24 May to 1 June 2021.

-- The Co-Chairs will also brief Member States at regularly scheduled briefings in Geneva.
+- The Co-Chairs also brief Member States at regularly scheduled briefings in Geneva.

-Reports and other documents related to these meetings will be published promptly and can be accessed on our website.
+Reports and other documents related to these meetings are published promptly on our website.